DannyArends/CTLmapping/README.md

 Download the package
 --------------------
-Prepare your environment by download and moving to the folder:
+Prepare your environment by download and 'moving' to the folder:

     $ git clone git://github.com/DannyArends/CTLmapping.git  # Download the repository
     $ cd CTLmapping                                          # Goto the folder